over-fitted/cs3245-hw-2/README.txt

 description of each file.
 Make sure your submission's files are named and formatted correctly.

-test.py: used to compare between a model index and dictionary, and our output inMemoryIndex.py: used to generate a model index to compare to index.py: Actual indexer that implements BSBI search.py: implements search features dictionary.txt: dictionary from indexing postings.txt: postings from indexing docIds.txt: pickled data structure containing all docIds for use in resolving NOT queries
+index.py: Actual indexer that implements BSBI search.py: implements search features dictionary.txt: dictionary from indexing postings.txt: postings from indexing docIds.txt: pickled sorted list data structure containing all docIds for use in resolving NOT queries

 == Statement of individual work ==